burnedpopcorn/burnedpopcorn/README.md

 ## its a ME
-### Did you know burned popcorn is bad for you and your health?
+### Did you know burned popcorn is bad for your health?

 My somewhat finished stolen Projects include:
 - Pizza Tower 1.1.0 Web Port (Noise Update)